We have prepared a few answers to questions we're asked a lot about our accommodation and how to apply. We hope you find it useful.

 - Towels and toiletries - These are not provided, but if you forget your toothbrush the UEA SU Shop on campus stocks a range of toiletries and towels.

 - Clothes and shoes - Bring some favourites, but don't forget that there are plenty of great shops in Norwich.

 - Books for your course - Shelf space is limited so just bring the books you need or can't bear to be without.
-There is a branch of Waterstones on campus and several large shops in Norwich that you can buy books if you want to after you have arrived.
+There are several large shops in Norwich that you can buy books if you want to after you have arrived.

 - PC/Laptop/Tablet - You will need your own PC, laptop, or tablet if you want to use the network connection in your room.
 You can also access 24-hour computing in the Library IT suite, plus there's plenty of computing facilities available during the day right across campus.

 - Other electrical equipment - Electrical items you may wish to have in your room include an iron (ironing board provided in your flat), hairdryer, or shaver.
 You may wish to wait until you arrive before buying electrical items for the kitchen as flats can often end up with multiple kettles, irons and rice cookers.
 Some electrical items are not allowed in residences, and in particular items such as a fridge, microwave, mini-oven/grill, are strictly prohibited.
 If in any doubt, please check with us first.